 Since graduating in 1999 from the University of Qld, Sarah has spent the majority of her clinical career working with children in the disability sector across a number of government organisations both in Queensland and in the United Kingdom.

 She has considerable experience in working with young children, particularly those with significant development delays and diagnosed disabilities.
-She is a trained Key Word Sign Australia presenter (previously known as Makaton), is trained in PODD, Picture Exchange Communication System (PECS) & is a certified Hanen presenter for parent programs – It takes two to talk & More than Words.
+She is a trained Key Word Sign Australia presenter (previously known as Makaton), is trained in PODD, Picture Exchange Communication System (PECS) & the Hanen programs – It takes two to talk & More than Words.
 Sarah is also experienced in working with children with speech and language delays.

 Sarah is a practising member of Speech Pathology Australia and a member of AGOSCI (an inclusive group interested in enhancing the participation of all people with complex communication needs).